IBM/intelligent-asset-reference-architecture/docs/Requirements/Non-Functional/Maintainability-of-Assets-based-on-Location-uploaded.md

-#  Location of Assets - Maintainability of Assets based on Location
+#  Location of Assets - Maintainability of Assets based on Location-uploaded